MatthiasHoldorf/readability-analysis-tool-documentation/README.md

 Attribute | Description
 ------------ | -------------
 Anomaly Name | LeadingAttributes
 Description | If there are too many words between the article of a noun and the noun itself, the reader's short-term memory might forget the article.
-This likely results in a repeated read.
 Severity | Minor
 Enabled | True
 Entity | Word